How do I know which version of OpenSprinkler hardware I have?

 At the 'About' page, you will see three version numbers:

-• App version: this refers to the mobile app a.k.a UI (User Interface) version.
-For example, the app version may be 2.2.0.
+• App version: this refers to the mobile app i.e. UI (User Interface) version.
+For example, the app version may be 2.4.0.
 It's usually updated automatically on your phone, whenever a new version becomes available

 • Firmware version: this refers to the software version that's running on the controller.
-For example, the firmware version may be 2.1.9(4) where (4) refers to a minor revision of major version 2.1.9.
-Firmware update is NOT automatic: you need to follow Firmware Update instructions.
+For example, the firmware version may be 2.2.0(3) where 2.2.0 is the major revision and (3) is the minor revision.
+Firmware update is NOT automatic: when a new firmware becomes available, you need to follow the Firmware Update instructions.

 • Hardware version: this refers to your OpenSprinkler's hardware version/revision.
-For example, the actively supported hardware versions are 2.3, 3.0 (including variants 3.1 and 3.2) and OSPi.
+For example, the actively supported hardware versions are 2.3, 3.0 (including variants 3.1, 3.2, 3.3) and OSPi.
+If you run a Linux simulation of the firmware, it shows Demo.

 The OpenSprinkler Unified Firmware can run on all actively supported hardware versions.